Table of Contents

 Make note, the income limits will increase slightly effective 7/1/18.
 As of that date, an elderly individual may have a monthly income up to $1,012, while couples are allowed a monthly income up to $1,372.

 A "countable asset" limit also exists that excludes necessary items, such as a home, household furnishings, a car, clothing, and some personal sentimental items, such as wedding rings.
 The 2018 asset limit is $3,000 for a single applicant.
 Married applicants have a $6,000 limit, if both spouses are seeking Medicaid coverage simultaneously.

 Persons exceeding the financial limits may still qualify.
 A professional Medicaid planner or adviser can offer families valuable insights on how to use the program rules strategically.
 Learn more about the range of benefits facilitators.

 Participants in the program are provided with cash grants that can be used for a variety of supports, such as:

 To begin the application process, one should contact the county office of Minnesota’s Department of Human Services.
 Unfortunately, this grant program is not available statewide.
 Contact your local county human services office to find out whether the grant is available in your county.
 A complete list of offices can be found here.
-More information can be found on the Minnesota CSG webpage.
+More information can be found on the Minnesota CSG webpage or in this PDF.